 Non-Fiction: Creative nonfiction, memoir, or literary essays are preferred.
 Subject matter may vary but attention to writing as craft and art is paramount; the attention to diction, syntax, and detail should delight and surprise.
 We appreciate writing that makes a subject's complexity understandable and its familiarity new.
 We expect non-fiction to be non-fiction.

 Reviews: Please query via email.
 See featured reviews at www.fairmontstate.edu/kestrel.

 Visual Art: Submissions to Kestrel may be made in any medium.
 Image resolution should be at least 300 dpi and in .jpg format.
 We publish full-color and black and white images.
 Kestrel may use images for publicity purposes.

 Only previously unpublished work will be considered.
 Kestrel retains first North American rights only.
-Contributors receive two copies.
+Contributors receive one copy and a one year subscription.
 Address your submission to the appropriate editor (fiction, poetry, nonfiction, visual art).
-Simultaneous submissions are accepted; immediate notification of a manuscript accepted elsewhere is expected, via email at email@example.com.
+Simultaneous submissions are accepted; immediate notification of a manuscript accepted elsewhere is expected.

 Inquiries and Correspondence

 1201 Locust Avenue